MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 Regardless of which Microsoft 365 or Office 365 subscriptions you have, you need to activate the SharePoint service and assign users a SharePoint license before they can start using Delve.
 You also have to set up Exchange Online if you want attachments to show up on users' Home pages in Delve.
 If you set up Microsoft Teams, users can start Microsoft Teams conversations directly from Delve.

 > [!IMPORTANT]
 > Microsoft 365 apps and services ended support for Internet Explorer 11 on August 17, 2021 (Microsoft Teams ended support for Internet Explorer 11 earlier, on November 30, 2020).
 [Learn more](https://aka.ms/AA97tsw).
 IE mode enables backward compatibility and will be supported through at least 2029.
-Additionally, Microsoft will provide notice one year prior to retiring IE mode.Please [follows the Lifecycle Policy](/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.
+Additionally, Microsoft will provide notice one year prior to retiring IE mode.
+Please [follow the Lifecycle Policy](/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.

 The Delve app is also enabled for modern authentication.
 For more info, see [How modern authentication works](/microsoft-365/enterprise/modern-auth-for-office-2013-and-2016).